bjscsn/SimplexLogger/README.md

 Library: The SimplexLogger class itself.

 ## Expected Behaviour
-*runMonitor.py* starts the tool. *runMonitor.py* reads the command line parameters *baud_rate*, *com_port* and *logfile name*. *com_port* must be provided. *baud_rate* can be set to a valid baud rate, it defaults ot 9600. *logfile name* is optional.
+*runMonitor.py* starts the tool. *runMonitor.py* reads the command line parameters *baud_rate*, *com_port* and *log_filename*. *com_port* must be provided. *baud_rate* can be set to a valid baud rate, it defaults ot 9600. *log_filename* is optional.
+Records are read from the COM port.
+Records are expected to be terminated by CRLF.
+The net record is printed to *stdout* or to *log_filename*.

+### Screen Log Mode
-If *logfile name* is not provided, that tools prints to **stdout**.
+If *log_filename* is not provided, the tools prints to **stdout**.
 The tools announces startup.
-When port reading starts, the tool logs a marker consisting of three chervron signs for opening and closing of that marker and a time stamp.
+When port reading starts, the tool logs a session marker consisting of three chervron signs for opening and closing of that marker and a time stamp.
-To stop logging, CTL-C needs to be pressed.
-When CTL-C is pressed, a stop marker is logged to screen and the tools exists.
-The result can be copy and pasted from the terminal.
+Logging is stopped by pressing CTL-C. When CTL-C is pressed, a session stop marker is logged to screen and the tools exists.
+The result can then be copied and pasted from the terminal.
+Only the session start and the stop markers have a time stamp.

+### File Log Mode
-If *logfile name* is provided, the tool logs to the logfile name provided.
-The tools logs a time stamp before every record.
-The three record type logged are the start marker, the data read from the port and the stop marker.
-The time stamp is comma separated.
+If *log_filename* is provided, the tool logs to the logfile name provided.
+The tools logs a time stamp before every record read from COM.
+There are three types logged.
+A session start marker, the data read from the port and a session stop marker.
+The time stamp is comma-separated from the record.
-The screen output behaviour is different from the behaviour previously described.
-The tool announces itself and markes the start of data reading.
-The tool will print the data read to screen, to allow monitoring of the data flow, but the tool will not advance the line.
+The screen output behaviour however is different from the behaviour previously described.
+The tool announces itself and marks the start of data reading.
+The tool will also print the data read to screen, to allow monitoring of the data flow.
+The tool will however not advance the line.
 This makes the screen output very compact, which is an advantage during long runs.
-To stop logging, CTL-C needs to be pressed.
-When CTL-C is pressed, a stop marker is logged to file and screen and the tools exists.
+Logging is stopped by pressing CTL-C. When CTL-C is pressed, a session stop marker is logged to screen and the log file and the tools exists.

 ## Notes
 - You need to install *pyserial*.
 You can get *pyserial* on pypi: https://pypi.org/project/pyserial.